CRC-logo-color-01

 Cancer Resource Center of the Finger Lakes logo

 I sometimes get asked various versions of this question: “My father has advanced cancer, but they don’t seem to be treating him very aggressively.
-Why aren’t they doing surgery to […]
+Why aren’t they doing surgery to remove the metastases in his liver and in his brain?”
+This is always a difficult question because the news is sometimes hard to absorb.
+When […]

 If Mom Has Cancer